swapneal-dev/google-calender-and-contacts/README.md

 I have used a laravel socialite package for sign in using google.

-`Most of the important things you will find in web.php`
+`All the implementation I have done in web.php file`

 Steps to use this project.
 1. Clone this project